Integrate Glean with Astra DB Serverless

 astra-glean-import-job.py

-def index_astra_document_into_glean(astra_document):
+def index_astra_db_document_into_glean(astra_document):

-document_id = str(astra_document['id'])
+document_id = str(astra_document["_id"])

-body_text = astra_document['quote']
+body_text = astra_document["quote"]

 datasource_name = GLEAN_DATASOURCE_NAME